 Results of recent macrophytes surveys of the Eel River ponds document are generally consistent with observations from previous reports.
-Starwort and coontail were common along the southern edge of Russell Mill Pond, while common reed and cattail were most common along the western edge.
-Invasive pondweed along with the milfoil were dominant in Hayden Pond.
-Hayden Pond also had large amounts of thin filamentous green algae floating along the surface.
-The edges of both Howland Pond and Eel River Basin were densely covered in purslane.
-Howland Pond also had an abundance of naiad, milfoil, yellow waterlilies and a large amount of the filamentous green algae.
+Starwort and Coontail were common along the southern edge of Russell Mill Pond, while common reed and cattail were most common along the western edge.
+Purslane and Water Willow were not observed this year.
+Hayden Pond had less submerged plants than in previous years and also had large amounts of filamentous green algae along the surface.
+The edges of Howland Pond were densely covered in purslane and most of the pond was covered in filamentous green algae.
+Naiad and Milfoil were beginning to grow as well.
+Eel River Basin had an abundance of purslane, common red, and common cattail along the banks.